tmuras/moosh/www/commands/index.md

 <a class="command-name">file-dbcheck</a>
 -----------

-Check that all files in DB do exist in Moodle data.
+Check that all files recorder in the DB do exist in Moodle data directory.

     moosh file-dbcheck